 An open load condition is detected by the voltage level on the drain of the MOSFET in the off state.
 Internal to the device is a pull-down current sink.
+In the event of an open load the drain voltage is pulled low by the current sink.
+When the voltage crosses the open load threshold value, an open load condition is reported.
 This current sink may be disabled by clearing the appropriate bit in the in the LSD configuration register.
 When the current sink is disabled, the off-state open load fault status bit will be forced to a logic 0.